 All of our travel electronics

-Using a WiFi camera such as the Nanit while traveling
+Using a WiFi camera such as the Nanit while traveling with non-password protected WiFi

 How to connect your WiFi camera on a public hotel network: